mathildebuenerd/jouska/README.md

 ## Context
 Jouska is a master's project made at HEAD - Geneva, Media Design master.
 The project has two parts: the former is the app presented here. \
-The second is [a speculative video](https://vimeo.com/276232389) imagining the future of implications of the daily use of sentiment analysis.
+The second is [a speculative video](https://vimeo.com/276232389) imagining the future implication of the daily use of sentiment analysis.
 The video takes place in a near future, in which the app allows its users to have a better understanding of the way they talk, and in the end, of one of the others.
 This way, they develop a form of immunity at targeted solicitations from advertisers, politicians, or noxious relations.

 -----